How MDM software can help in SOC-2 compliance

 SOC 2 is centered on Trust Services Criteria which include five trust principles including confidentiality, security, integrity, availability, and processing integrity for protecting organizational data.

 It is a standard for service organizations that specifies the management of data.
 The role of Mobile Device Management (MDM) software is vital in terms of achieving these five trust principles to improve the security landscape of an organization.
+This solution enables the admin to implement an MDM policy that takes care of devices connected to their network, sensitive data, and other critical services so that cyber-attacks can be mitigated.

 Features of MDM for SOC 2 Compliance